From BR Bullpen

 Biographical Information

 California native Eddie McGah spent six years in professional baseball from 1940 to 1948.
-McGah spent his first two seasons (1940-1941) with the Boston Red Sox chain, having a good year in the 1941 season with the Oneonta Indians of the class C Canadian American League.
+McGah spent his first two seasons (1940-1941) with the Boston Red Sox chain, having a good year in the 1941 season with the Oneonta Indians of the class C Canadian-American League.
 McGah hit .329 with 11 homers in 114 games.
-Eddie started the 1942 season with the Scranton Red Sox of the class A Eastern League and after appearing in 11 games, he was drafted into the Military Services, where he spent the next three years (1943-1945) in the Pacific Theater of Operations with the United States Navy during World War II.
+Eddie started the 1942 season with the Scranton Red Sox of the class A Eastern League and after appearing in 11 games, he was drafted into military service, where he spent the next three years (1943-1945) in the Pacific Theater of Operations with the United States Navy during World War II.